JCSDA/jedi-docs/docs/jedi-components/saber/getting_started.rst

 1. Run the :code:`EstimateParams.h` to generate the various operators data.

-2. Run :code:`Variational.h` or :code:`Dirac.h`, reading the pre-computed data
+2. Run :code:`Variational.h` or :code:`Dirac.h`, reading the pre-computed data.

 **IMPORTANT:** both steps should be run with the same number of MPI tasks and the same grid distribution among these tasks.